karletonz1/network-security-portfolio/03-network-devices/network-standards.md

 # Network Design & Standards (LLD)

 This document defines the logical architecture, IP addressing scheme, and operational standards for the Karlo-CN Infrastructure.
-All network devices (VyOS, OPNsense, OVS) will adhere to these specifications.
+All devices within the lab will adhere to these specifications.

 ## 1. IP Address Management (IPAM)